A Distributed Consensus Algorithm for Prioritizing Autonomous Vehicle Passing at Unsignalized Intersections under Mixed Traffic: Introduction

 Centralized AIM uses information collected from road infrastructure and inter-vehicle communication to allow a coordination unit, such as an intersection manager or a traffic light, to decide vehicle entry orders and wait time~\cite{dresner2008multiagent, guo2003study, wu2012cooperative}.
 On the other hand, distributed AIM allows each vehicle to make decisions individually through a vehicular ad hoc network, e.g., VANET (Vehicular Ad Hoc Network), without relying on a central control unit~\cite{liu2017distributed, buzachis2019distributed, xu2018distributed, cederle2024distributed}.
 In this case, each vehicle coordinates the entry order at intersections through interactions with surrounding vehicles, allowing for relatively fast and flexible decision-making.
 In distributed AIM, intersection traffic may also be temporarily coordinated by a leader selected through negotiation among vehicles in the absence of a fixed control unit.

 However, neither of the two mechanisms completely resolves the conflicts and problems at intersections.
 For example, it is difficult to resolve deadlock situations caused by \emph{simultaneous} entry at an unsignalized intersection~\cite{liu2017distributed}.
 Moreover, CAVs are prone to communication failures~\cite{elliott2019recent}.
-Note that previous studies have assumed a traffic consisting entirely of CAVs.
-However, Moody’s Investors Service expects the popularization of AVs to progress rather steadily through 2055~\cite{namazi2019intelligent}.
-Therefore, it is essential to consider situations in which CAVs and HVs coexist in real-world environments.
+Previous mixed-traffic intersection studies have pointed out the uncontrollability of HVs and the response-time issues of CAVs, and have proposed new control mechanisms accordingly.
+However, most of these studies still address the problem under the assumption that CAVs can be fully controlled~\cite{li2023survey}.
+As mixed-traffic conditions with partial CAV penetration are expected to remain the norm for the next several decades~\cite{namazi2019intelligent}, it is necessary to develop intersection control mechanisms that operate reliably under these mixed-traffic conditions, reflecting the practical limitations of real-world CAVs.

 In particular, situations where multiple vehicles enter an intersection simultaneously increase the risk of collisions and can lead to congestion.
 Although effectively addressing this issue is crucial, most existing studies arbitrarily pre-assigned priority based on the direction of vehicle entry (e.g., giving priority to right-turning vehicles~\cite{vanmiddlesworth2008replacing} or to east-west vehicles~\cite{gholamhosseinian2024cai}), or designed reservation systems to prevent collisions and maintain efficient routes and speeds~\cite{hausknecht2011autonomous, abbas2023autonomous}.
 However, these studies did not adequately consider potential CAV failures, such as network delay and omission.
 These studies are not pragmatic, as they overlook the issues with the presence of HVs.